15 amazing Rome landmarks & attractions to visit

 Trevi Fountain Rome Landmark

-Rome is an incredible city packed with landmarks and attractions which will take your breath away.
-Despite Rome being awash with tourist attractions, and as such often awash with tourists, you can still feel like you’re walking in antiquity.
 Sites like the Colosseum and Trevi Fountain aren’t just famous in Italy – they are infamous across the world.
-Rome is a city that will amaze you.
+I know that Rome is a city that will amaze you.

 1. Colosseum

-Let’s kick off with the number one attraction and of course one of the most famous landmarks in Rome: the Colosseum.
 This magnificent amphitheatre once welcomed 65,000 spectators to marvel at the scenes of gladiators and wild animals battling it out in the arena.

 Did you know that the Colosseum is the largest structure that remains from Roman times?
-Marvel at the scale and history as you explore the Colosseum and it will certainly leave you amazed.
-While you’re here, make sure you visit the adjacent Arch of Constantine.
-This triumphal arch is almost as iconic as its neighbour.
+Marvel at the scale and history as you explore the Colosseum; I have no doubt that it will leave you amazed.

 Want to really get into the gladiator spirit?
 There are gladiator classes nearby which will teach you everything you need to know, all while you sport a fetching gladiator tunic and belt!
-It’s fun and will definitely get you into the spirit!

 2. Vatican City, St Peter’s Square & Sistine Chapel

-The smallest independent state in the world, weighing in at just half a square kilometre, Vatican City is also a state which vastly punches above its weight.
 This isn’t just the case in terms of importance to the Roman Catholic Church, but also in terms of some of Rome’s most important historical sites and monuments.

 Inside the Vatican walls you’ll find the Vatican Palace.
 Complete with beautiful gardens, as well as St Peter’s Square and it’s Basilica, which is home to the Sistine Chapel and its awe-inspiring frescoed ceiling.
-In the Basilica there are incredible works of art by Michelangelo, Bernini and other artists.

 There is an enormous amount to see in Vatican City alone.
 From the Borgia Apartments to the Vatican Library, you’ll need to cherry pick what’s most interesting to you.
 Unless of course you’ve got heaps of time!

-Good to know: Remember that all of the attractions in the Vatican City, but particularly St Peter’s Basilica, are holy sites.
 Dress and act in accordance with this, covering knees and shoulders and remaining respectfully quiet.
-Also check where photography is allowed.
+I’d also advise checking where photography is allowed.

 3. Pantheon

-The dome inside the Pantheon will amaze you as you consider just how Roman builders succeeded with building the 43-metre structure.
+I have no doubt that the dome inside the Pantheon will amaze you as you consider just how Roman builders succeeded with building the 43-metre structure.

 4. Trevi Fountain

-I wholeheartedly assure you that pushing your way through crowds of tourists is worth it to see the Trevi Fountain.
 The Trevi Fountain is another Rome landmark that truly puts it on the map.
 Indeed, the Trevi Fountain must be the most famous fountain in the world and with good reason!

 This baroque fountain is impressive and seems even bigger in real life.
 Neptune on his chariot is resplendently majestic and of course you must take time to toss in a coin.
-The story here is that by throwing in a coin, you’ll be sure to return to Rome one day – and believe me, you’ll want to!

 5. Spanish Steps

 In the Centro Storico – the historic heart of Rome – you’ll find the Spanish Steps (Piazza di Spagna) at the foot of the relatively simplistic church, the Trinita dei Monti.
-These steps date from the 18th century and, like the Trevi Fountain, draw astronomical crowds.

 Again, I really recommend an early start to get a snap or two of these steps without battling with hundreds of others trying to do the same.
-You can always go back to your hotel for breakfast afterwards.
+You can always go back to your hotel for breakfast afterwards!

 If you can, step back a little and enjoy a gelato in the square.
 Or, in winter maybe wrap your hands around a cone of roasted chestnuts.
-Then head off for a wander down Via Condotti – the street most beckoning for fashionistas in Rome.

-Good to know: It’s actually illegal to sit on the Spanish Steps!
+Insider travel tip: It’s actually illegal to sit on the Spanish Steps!
 So if you’re thinking of posing for a photo – best to stay standing or you could face a hefty fine.

 6. Roman Forum

 Another of the Rome monuments from the past worth a visit is the Roman Forum, which is now in the bustling heart of modern Rome.
-Picture the splendour of Rome during the Roman Empire as you explore, with the triumphal arches and mighty columns towering over you.

 This was the centre of political life.
 Close your eyes and imagine the markets and meeting places which would have bubbled up here.

-Make sure you take a look at the Temple of Castor and Pollux, as well as the Temple of Saturn and the Temple of Antoninus Pius.
+I’d recommend taking a look at the Temple of Castor and Pollux, as well as the Temple of Saturn and the Temple of Antoninus Pius.

 7. Santa Maria Maggiore